 In sales, if you don’t close, you don’t eat.
 The entire sales process is important, but closing the deal is the only reason we spend so much time prospecting, qualifying, and listening to potential customers.
 All the rapport in the world is pointless if you’re not closing.

 Believe it or not, there are plenty of salespeople who don’t actively use closes with customers.
 They go through the entire sales process and then just hope that everything will fall into place on its own.
-(That is sort of like not using Spiro’s sales automation CRM, and just hoping to stay on top of all your deals.)
+(That is sort of like not using Spiro’s Proactive Relationship Management platform, and just hoping to stay on top of all your deals.)
 Hope is never a good business strategy.

 Here are some of the most common closes that you can use to close more deals:

 The assumptive close is when you complete the sale while intentionally assuming that the prospect has already agreed to the deal.
 For example, once you’ve reviewed the terms with the prospect, you simply ask what form of payment they’d like to use.

 In many cases, the prospect won’t balk at your question, and you’ll close the deal.
 Always make sure that you’ve gone through the entire sales process before attempting this close.

 2. The Negative Close

 This type of close is risky, but can be very effective with the right type of prospect.
 The negative close challenges the prospect to do business with you by subtly implying that they can’t or won’t do it.

 You can say something as simple as “Well it sounds like this product might be too advanced for your situation,” or “I get the impression that we’re not the right fit for each other.”
 Make sure you don’t take it too far by insulting the prospect.
 Subtlety is the key to making this close work for you.

 This type of close puts pressure on a prospect to make a decision by creating an “event” that builds urgency.
 For example, a limited-time offer that’s set to expire shortly is a compelling event, as is a product that might no longer be in stock in the near future.